AdileneRodri/AdileneRodri/README.md

 - 👋 Hi, I’m @AdileneRodri
-- 👀 I’m interested in becoming a software engineer.
+- 👀 I’m a full-stack software engineer.
-- 🌱 I’m currently learning JavaScript and Python.
+- 🌱 I'm prificient in JavaScript and Python.
 - 💞️ I’m looking to collaborate on cool projects.
 - 📫 How to reach me: adilenerodriguez74@gmail.com